Sonya M. Ulrich

 Research Analyst II, Duke Center for Child and Family Policy

-Sonya Fischer is a research analyst who has been with the Center for Child and Family Policy since 2011.
+Sonya Ulrich is a research analyst who has been with the Center for Child and Family Policy since 2011.
 She is currently working on several ongoing program evaluations, including:

 - The Alamance Alliance for Children and Families, a SAMHSA-funded, six-year cooperative initiative awarded to the Alamance County Department of Social Services.
 The program’s goal is to create a System of Care infrastructure to help children birth through 5 years old with serious social-emotional difficulties and their families.
 The evaluation includes comprehensive longitudinal and costs and services studies, as well as local data collection activities and analyses designed to inform programmatic decisions and assist with quality of care improvements.

 - BECOMING Durham, a SAMHSA-funded, six-year cooperative initiative awarded to Alliance Behavioral Healthcare in order to develop a System of Care program for transition-age youth with mental health challenges and/or other risk factors.
 The evaluation includes longitudinal and costs and services studies, as well as local data collection and analyses to inform programmatic decisions and guide quality of care.